Killayt/Killayt/README.md

 - 🛠 Now I am actively working on my pet-projects.

-- 🥽 At 14, I dived into web-development
+- 🥽 At 14 years old, I dived into web-development